 Campaigns and automations in Omnisend have separate reporting capabilities, letting you track opens, clicks, placed order rate, revenue, and more.

-Get ahead with early bird Black Friday
+Start your early bird Black Friday campaign with Omnisend

 Quick sign up | No credit card required